DOL-003/dol-003-web/README.md

 # README

-DOL-003.info is a Rails-powered website for listing and finding GameCube controller modders.
+DOL-003.info is a Rails website for listing and finding GameCube controller modders.